-- Publish on a website, feed aggregators and websites you are allowed as a guest writer.
+- Publish on a website, feed aggregators and websites you are allowed as a contributor.

 If you are a beginner, you might find it hard to focus a bit on researching relevant material and phrasing it properly.
 But when you have written 10 good pieces of content, it will become easier and easier.

 With the passage of time, you will learn that a good piece of content will give you a sense of achievement.
-Every link you will discover towards your website will boost your self-confidence.
+Every link you will discover towards your content will boost your self-confidence.
 On top of that, every new link will give you a feel of a free lunch.
-And yes there is something called free lunch.

 New links pointing to your content, without you putting any effort further is what you want.
 There is one thing to remember though.
-You will need to update your content for updated information and advice which is not difficult if you know what you are doing.
+You will need to update your content with up to date information and advice which should not be difficult if you know what you are doing.